Re: Profiting From Your Passions

 A revision control system.
 With revision control, you can keep all your documents (ideas and other) in the same place, you can keep track of changes, and you can be quite sure that you'll never despair because your harddisk crashed.
 I've got just about every file I've created the last five years in such a system, and it's a great load off my mind.
 Revision control has got a pretty steep learning curve, but a tutorial should get you on the right track.
 If there's an IT department where you work, there's a fair chance they have a revision control system readily available.
 That way, you'll save a lot of initial work.
-If you're using Windows and CVS or Subversion, I highly recommend using TortoiseCVS or TortoiseSVN, respectively.
+If you're using Windows and CVS or Subversion, I highly recommend using TortoiseCVS or TortoiseSVN (Update: sorry, the link is dead), respectively.
 If you're using TortoiseCVS, WinMerge is a natural companion.

 No webmentions were found.